Muqarnas: Maghreb and al-Andalus

 One of the muqarnas vaults in the Qarawiyyin Mosque in Fez, created between 1134 and 1143 under the Almoravid patronage.
 The purely decorative vault is made of plaster and suspended from a hidden wood framework above.

 In the western Islamic world, muqarnas decoration was definitively introduced during the reign of the Almoravid emir Ali ibn Yusuf.
 The earliest examples, although limited to small details of larger domes, are found in the Almoravid Qubba in Marrakesh, Morocco, built probably in 1117 or 1125, and in the stucco openwork dome in front of the mihrab of the Great Mosque of Tlemcen, Algeria, dated to 1136.
 The earliest complete muqarnas vaults in the western Islamic world are located in the Qarawiyyin Mosque in Fez, dating to Ali ibn Yusuf's major expansion of the mosque between 1134 and 1143.
 These vaults are made of plaster and suspended from hidden wooden struts above them.
 They are richly decorated, with individual cells painted with vegetal motifs and highlighted in red and blue.

 Further north, in al-Andalus (present-day Spain), the oldest surviving muqarnas fragments were found in a palace built by Muhammad Ibn Mardanish (r.
 1147–1172), excavated under the present-day Monastery of Santa Clara in Murcia.
 The fragments are painted with images of musicians and other figures.
 It's possible that an even older instance of muqarnas existed in a palace inside the Alcazaba of Almería, dating to the reign of the Taifa ruler al-Mu'tasim (r.
 1051–1091).
-The evidence for its existence comes from a written account by al-Udhri, though the wording may be open to multiple interpretations.
+The evidence for its existence comes from a written account by al-Udhri, although the wording may be open to multiple interpretations.